maedotamha/A2SV-WEB/Task 1/readme.md

 - Toggle description visibility
 - Data is saved locally using the browser’s localStorage
 - Displays a message when there are no tasks
-- Form appears only when "Add New Task" button is clicked

 ---